OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 <i><b>To obsolete a term, the ontology developer</b></i> MAY:

-1) Prepend the string "OBSOLETE. " (including the space) to the term definition
+1) Prepend the string "OBSOLETE. " (this precise string, including the space) to the term definition.
+NOTE: This MUST be implemented consistently.
+That is, if applied at all, it has to be applied to every obsoleted term definition.
-1) Indicate the reason(s) for obsoleting:
+2) Indicate the reason(s) for obsoleting:
   -  OWL: Use the "has obsolescence reason" annotation property from OMO ([IAO:0000231](http://purl.obolibrary.org/obo/IAO_0000231])) with the value set to the IRI of one of the individuals of the "obsolescence reason specification" term [IAO:0000225](http://purl.obolibrary.org/obo/IAO_0000225)
   -  OBO: ??